 Risk management for people with inherited mutations

-Ovarian cancer prevention
+Ovarian and cancer risk management

 Other cancer screening and prevention

 There has not been enough research to show a benefit from screening and prevention for other cancers in people who have a mutation.
 For this reason, experts recommend managing these risks based on family history of cancer.
 Cancer screening and prevention research studies may be available for people with mutations.